 This course examines the category of race in African history from the nineteenth century to the contemporary era.
 It references the legacies of earlier identity constructions in the creation of these categories, as well as analyzing its transnational and trans-imperial dimensions.
 The class combines intellectual, cultural, and social history to illuminate the actors, encounters, and debates animating this dynamic field of study-moving beyond assumptions of African societies as spaces of ethnic-and not racialized-identities to examine the construction of difference through transnational history of science, gender and sexuality studies, histories of slavery, Middle Eastern colonial projects, as well as the invention of the category of "native" in European colonial discourse.
 Are categories of differences primarily due to European colonialism, as many claim?
 Or are they embedded in a more complex configuration coming from settler colonial projects, national liberation struggles, and postcolonial nativist discourses?
 Students examine case studies from across the continent-from Ghana to Sudan to South Africa-paying close attention to experiences of Asian, Arab, and mixed-race peoples navigating colonial and postcolonial African states; while keeping an eye on how debates about difference, diaspora, and nationalism in North America and Europe inform discussions of race in Africa, and how Africans shape discourses of race in colonial metropoles and the United States.

-Instructor(s): K. Hickerson Terms Offered: Autumn
+Instructor(s): K. Hickerson Terms Offered: Winter

 Note(s): Students who have not take African Civiliizations I, II, and III are asked to read African History: A Very Short Introduction (Oxford, 2007) in preparation for this course.

-Equivalent Course(s): GNSE 22225, HIST 20205, CRES 20205
+Equivalent Course(s): RDIN 20205, HIST 20205, GNSE 22225

 HIPS 20223.
 Magic, Miracles, and Medicine: Healthcare in the Bible and the Ancient World.
 100 Units.